 There are 5 main things that can be done to help your senior loved one(s) stay in their own homes and age in place safely.

-- Make the home senior friendly – this means making the home as fall proof as possible, accommodating for disabilities (physical and cognitive) and installing the proper equipment that is needed to make it as safe as possible.
-This includes things like grab bars, any of the variety of chair aids available on Amazon, Bed Rail Safety Side Guard if needed, the Nighthawk Plug-in Carbon Monoxide and Explosive Gas Alarm and other safety products.
-Of course, the products you purchase and install are to meet the specific needs of the home’s occupant(s).
+Make the home senior friendly – this means removing as many fall hazards as possible, accommodating for disabilities (physical and cognitive) and installing the proper equipment that is needed to make it as safe as possible.

 But if you can – take advantage of things such as Alexa and Google Home devices, iGuardStove which automatically shuts off gas stoves, all the amazing wearables such as GPS enabled watches with built in fall alerts.

-- Take advantage of home delivery services – there’s much more available these days then just Meals on Wheels.
-There are meal kit programs such as Hello Fresh and Blue Apron for seniors who are still willing and able to prepare their own fresh meals.
+Take advantage of home delivery services – there’s much more available these days then just Meals on Wheels.
+There are meal kit programs such as Hello Fresh and Freshley for seniors who are still willing and able to prepare their own fresh meals.

 Take advantage of transportation services – there are some communities that offer transportation services for seniors and I would urge you to contact your local senior centers for information about such programs in your areas.

-But other options such as hiring help and sharing the caregiving duties with family and friends may also be available for you.
+But other options such as hiring home care services and sharing the caregiving duties with family and friends may also be available for you.
 If you are considering hiring a home care aide – read our article on what to look for when doing so!